NikitaKh/Numeric_Matrix_Processor/README.md

 # Numeric_Matrix_Processor
 This application implements matrices operations such as: addition, multiplication, finding the determinant, and inverse matrices.

-Below is an example of how to use program.
+<h1>Below is an example of how to use program.

 1. Add matrices
 2. Multiply matrix to a constant